 If you are making a cake, and you require 3 cups of flour and 2 cups of sugar to make enough to feed 10 people, then you can express that as the ratio 3:2.

 To scale the ingredients up to feed 20 people (to double the recipe size) you need to double the ingredients – so you would need 6 cups of flour and 4 of sugar (or 6:4).

 Understanding how to calculate a ratio will make it easier for you to deal with these everyday scenarios.

 When learning how to find a ratio, remember that ratios can describe quantity, measurements or scale.

 When describing a ratio, the first number is known as the ‘antecedent’ and the second is the ‘consequent’.
 So, in the ratio 3:1, the antecedent is 3 and the consequent is 1.

 Ratios should always be presented in their simplified form.
-You can simplify a ratio by dividing both sides by the highest common factor.
+When you are trying to understand how to calculate a ratio, make sure that you simplify a ratio by dividing both sides by the highest common factor.
 For example, 12:4 simplified would be 3:1 – both sides of the ratio divided by 4.

 Equivalent ratios can be divided and/or multiplied by the same number on both sides, so as above, 12:4 is an equivalent ratio to 3:1.